masayukig/terminal-software-again/terminal-software-again.rst

    * CLI/CUI apps are NOT scary, but there is a learning curve
    * CLI/CUI apps should be Fast, Simple, Easy to use
+   * CLI apps are very useful for automation
-   * Graphs, Images are should be on GUI applications
+   * Graphs, Images might be better on GUI applications
-   * Making CLI/CUI application is fun!
+   * Making CLI/CUI application is (also) fun! and good for starting point

 Appendix
 ========